- Be able to list and discuss the most common acute training variables in fitness.

 These are concepts that serve to prepare the body for movement.

-It can be a good idea to add these concepts into a dynamic warm-up and every session to prepare the body can be a good idea.
+Adding these concepts into a dynamic warm-up and every session to prepare the body can be a good idea.

 The difficulty of these foundations will likely progress as the program goes on.